top of page

 If you're racing, spectating, or just walking the dog around the ole block, you'll likely catch some favorite LTGP athletes milling around.
 They're really approachable, great with kids, and it's neat to see some of the biggest names in gravel/MTB racing hanging around Cable.

-Catch them at the awards ceremony at 4pm on Saturday or perhaps you'll see them at Rivers or Tillie's for post race shenanigans.
-There is also a LTGP at 4:15 on Friday to a Q&A from some of the athletes.
+Catch them at the awards ceremony on Saturday afternoon or perhaps you'll see them at Rivers or Tillie's for post race shenanigans.
+There is also a LTGP panel at 4:45 on Friday to get a Q&A from some of the athletes.

 Where are the Best Places to Watch?